 \section{Introduction}

 In order to plan power systems and calibrate operational tools, it is essential to analyse system performance through a large range of representative scenarios \cite{bloomfield2021quantifying,panciatici2012operating}.
-Historical data is a key source of such scenarios, but when the available data set is too small or when it cannot be made available for privacy reasons, it becomes valuable to have a model that can create relevant data.
+Historical data is a key source of such scenarios, but when the available data set is too small for the desired application or when it cannot be made available for privacy reasons, it becomes valuable to have a model that can generate relevant data in abundant quantities.
 The challenge is that generated scenarios should embody both univariate distributions and multivariate inter-dependencies of the historical data \cite{Konstantelos2019}.

 A common approach has been to fit parametric probabilistic models to historical scenarios, especially load states.
-In \cite{kang2007load}, \emph{Gaussian mixture model} (GMM) has been proposed to augment load data in distribution networks.
+In \cite{kang2007load}, \emph{Gaussian mixture models} (GMM) have been proposed to augment load data in distribution networks.
 Another study has introduced hidden Markov models to generate house-hold electric loads \cite{zia2011hidden}.
 More recently, a load generator has been designed using time-varying queuing models \cite{dos2020synthetic}.
-Due to the curse of dimensionality, it is especially challenging to use parametric methods for generation of high-dimensional states (\cite{curse_dimensionality}, chapter 3).
+Due to the curse of dimensionality, it is especially challenging to use parametric methods for generation of high-dimensional states \cite[chapter 3]{curse_dimensionality}.
 Copula-based models are one class of generative models that does scale to higher dimensions, either using the Gaussian copula, or by `stacking' copulas in a vine structure, possibly in combination with dimension-reduction schemes \cite{Konstantelos2019}.